Lizantros/git-test/README.md

 Hello
-This a test for Odin Project
+This repo is used for my Odin Courses